HISTORY OF EDUCATION IN PASCO COUNTY

 Ridgewood opened as a high school in 1983, although there was no senior class until the 1985-1986 school year.

-The first high school graduation took place in 1986, with 305 students receiving their diplomas.
+The first high school graduation took place on June 6, 1986, with 305 students receiving their diplomas, according to one source, but the St. Petersburg Times reported on June 7 that 292 seniors became the school’s first graduating class.
 The first graduating class of Ridgewood High School had attended the school both as a junior and senior high school.
 The first valedictorian was Julie Stenger.
 She attended West Point, the first woman from Pasco County to do so.
+Cherry Ritenour was the salutatorian.

 In 1991 the boys’ cross country team won the state Class 3A championship under coach Glenn Cable.